digitalbazaar/bedrock/README.md

 practice in node.

 Bedrock core emits several events that modules may listen for.
-These events fall into two possible namespaces: `bedrock-cli` and `bedrock`.
+These events fall into three possible namespaces: `bedrock-cli`, `bedrock-loggers` and `bedrock`.
 The `bedrock-cli` events are emitted to allow coordination with Bedrock's command line interface.
-The `bedrock` events are emitted after the `bedrock-cli` events, unless a listener cancels the `bedrock-cli.ready` event or causes the application to exit early.
+The `bedrock-loggers.init` event is emitted after the `bedrock-cli.init` event.
+The `bedrock` events are emitted after all the `bedrock-cli` events, unless a listener cancels the `bedrock-cli.ready` event or causes the application to exit early.

 - **bedrock-cli.init**
   - Emitted before command line parsing.
 Allows registration of new subcommands.
+- **bedrock-loggers.init**
+  - Emitted after command line parsing.
+Allows registration of new logging transports prior to initialization of the logging subsystem.
 - **bedrock-cli.ready**
-  - Emitted after command line parsing.
+  - Emitted after command line parsing and logging initialization.
 Allows execution of subcommands or the prevention of `bedrock` events from being emitted, either by canceling this event or by exiting the application early.
 - **bedrock-cli.test.configure**
   - Emitted during `bedrock-cli.init` after `test` subcommand has been registered.
 Listeners receive the `test` command object.
 Allows modules